thenick775/terbine_visualizations/README.md

 ### terbine_visualizations

-This repository contains visualizations built using a multitude of real world sensor data.
+This repository contains interactive visualizations built using a multitude of real world sensor data.

 Try them live!